SynBioHub/synbiohub2-docs/content/Setup/_index.md

 |Password | Enter a password (preferably a strong one) for keeping your user account safe|
 ---------------------------------------------------------------------------------------------------

-## 4. Setting up External Authorisation Provider
+## 4. Setting up External Authorization Provider

 External authentication basically, is the use of third-party authentication sources to decide whether a user should be allowed access to a system, and often what level of access an authenticated user enjoys on a system.